Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     to also complete their work with enough time to test it and fix errors.

-A software engineer demonstrates the mastery of this professional skill at the E level by completing their assigned work for the project with enough time remaining to properly test and document it, and enough time to fix any errors.
+A software engineer demonstrates the mastery of this professional skill at the
+:sunglasses: level by completing their assigned work for the project with enough time remaining to properly test and document it, and enough time to fix any errors.
 Additionally, they should encourage others to complete their work in a similar time frame such that the project flows as smoothly as possible.

 * Communication